-General and administrative expenses consist primarily of employee compensation costs for operations management, finance, accounting, insurance, information technology, compliance, legal and human resources personnel, board of director costs, and our business support team in Bangladesh.
+General and administrative expenses consist primarily of employee compensation costs for operations management, finance, accounting, information technology, compliance, legal and human resources personnel, board of director costs, and our business support team in Bangladesh, including salaries, benefits, bonuses, and share-based compensation.
 In addition, general and administrative expenses include non-personnel costs, such as facilities, legal, accounting, insurance premiums, and other professional fees, as well as other supporting corporate expenses not allocated to other departments.
 We expect our general and administrative expenses will increase in absolute dollars as our business grows, but we expect general and administrative expenses to decrease as a percent of revenues in the coming years.